briankegerreis/covid-model/README.md

+# Brian's thoughts
+What are the qualities of a virus that may evolve over time?
+Probability of infection, recovery rate, lethality, vaccine resistance

+Can we add directed edges to the graph to help track the spread?

+Can we use a yaml config file instead of a million command line arguments?

 # The role of connectivity on COVID-19 preventive approaches

 This repository contains simulation scripts used in the article "The role of connectivity on COVID-19 preventive approaches" (in prep.).